Prem-16163/COVID19---Code/README.md

 # Covid-19-Application-Code
- This is a Simple Android Application done to track all the nearby plasma donors
+ This is a Simple Android Application done to track all the nearby plasma donors for the needed people